 Flightless travel requires more research than flying.
 There might be multiple routes to choose from and little information available online.
 To help others travel sustainably, I have written several overland travel guides for different routes.

-If you’re looking for more information about flightless travel, you can post your questions in the comments below!
+If you’re looking for more information about overland travel, you can post your questions in the comments below!